B3ND1X/F.R.I.D.A.Y./README.md

 **PLEASE NOTE FOR ALL SYSTEM RELATED COMMANDS REQUIRE A BACKEND SERVER RUNNING LOCALLY** This would mean stuff like changing volume, rebooting, etc. Anything that needs access to your device or system would need to have a node server backend running local!!

-### 🤖 **How To Install **
-1. Clone the repo or download just the .zip file
-2. Unzip the the file
-3. sudo chmod +x install.sh
-4. sudo ./install.sh
----